5 reasons to book summer 2021 Drivers Ed now

 Reason #4: Strict COVID-19 safety precautions in our classrooms

-Rest assured that we are taking EVERY precaution to keep our students safe!
+Rest assured that we are taking precautions to keep our students safe!

 COVID-19 precautions in our classrooms

-Safety in our classrooms is our #1 priority at Drive Smart Georgia.
-Below are precautions that we have implemented for all of our in-person summer 2021 Drivers Ed classes.
+Safety in our classrooms is still priority at Drive Smart Georgia.

 - Prior to entering the classroom, each student must answer a quick health questionnaire and have their temperature checked with a no-contact scan thermometer.

-- In addition to using our commercial-grade disinfection unit, our office staff will sanitize all surfaces (doors, doorknobs, light switches, desks, chairs, faucets, desks, chairs, pens – everything that is touched!) frequently.
+- In addition to using our commercial-grade disinfecting unit, our teacher will disinfect all surfaces (doors, doorknobs, light switches, desks, chairs, faucets, desks, chairs, pens – everything that is touched!) three times per day.
 Yes, we have plenty of hand sanitizer for all students too.

 Reason #5: Strict COVID-19 safety precautions in our vehicles

-- Examiners will disinfect every surface, switch, mirror, steering wheel, seats and more before and after each road test.
+- Instructors will disinfect every surface, switch, mirror, steering wheel, seats and more before and after each driving lesson.

 CLICK HERE get our free newsletter and teen driving tips for parents!